emmameinert/Hiveproject_Push_swap/README.md

 For more than 5 numbers I used the radix sorting algorithm explained below.
 To use the radix sort algorithm I convert my integers to binary numbers.
 For not having negatives or missing numbers in my stack, I make a copy of my stack A and sort the copy recursively.

 After that I compare the original stack A with my copy and give each value a new number form 1 to amount of numbers.
 This new stack A can now be converted easily to binary numbers.
+It is still unsorted but only contains numbers from 1 to the amount of numbers.

 ## Operations